rebing/graphql-laravel/README.md

 This smaller signature reduces bandwidth utilization and speeds up client loading times.
 Persisted queries pair especially with GET requests, enabling the browser cache and integration with a CDN.

-Behind the scenes, APQ uses Laravels cache for storing / retrieving queries.
+Behind the scenes, APQ uses Laravels cache for storing / retrieving the queries.
+They are parsed by GraphQL before storing, so re-parsing them again is not necessary.
 Please see the various options there for which cache, prefix, TTL, etc. to use.

+> Note: it is advised to clear the cache after a deployment to accomodate for changes in your schema!

 For more information see:
  - [Apollo - Automatic persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/)